snodgrass23/SXSW-2106-Node-Workshop/README.md

 - refactor file organization a bit
 - use mongoose instead of static data for models
+- update views, routes, etc for register
+- update tests for handling async mongoose calls in tests

 ### v1.6

+- add cluster
 - create worker service that pulls jobs from rabbit
-- introduce cluster
-    - CLUSTER_LEVEL=4
 - what kind of jobs???????